Based on a story by Tom Baker and Ian Marter

 He stayed behind to the end however and the three survivors, a young boy and his parents managed to make it to the boat.
-Unfortunately one of the Scarecrows quickly jumped after them, and landed on the deck.
+Unfortunately one of the Scarecrows managed to jump after them, and landed on the deck.

-The mother meanwhile had been tending to the boy who had passed out from the pain.
+The mother then returned to tending to her boy who had passed out from the bloodloss.

 “Don’t worry” Christopher said to the mother.
 “We’ll get help for him on the mainland.”
 Suddenly however the boat started to shake.